With an introductory Computer Programming

 Accessibility.
 All courses are offered online and delivered synchronously.

 Convenience.
-Attend one evening course per semester and two summer courses, keeping teachers’ busy schedules in mind.
+Attend one evening course per semester, keeping teachers’ busy schedules in mind.

 Ongoing Support.
 Virtual office hours with faculty.